urbas/webpi/README.md

 ```bash
 cd itests && CYPRESS_baseUrl=http://localhost:3000 npm start
 ```
 Note that you will have to start a working webpi cluster separately (just follow the quickstart above).
-Frontend server has to be available at the url you specify with the `CYPRESS_*Url` environment variables.
+Frontend server has to be available at the url you specify with the `CYPRESS_baseUrl` environment variable.

-# CI/CD
-Navigate to the [CI/CD dashboard].

-The CI/CD pipeline is defined in [`bitbucket-pipelines.yml`](./bitbucket-pipelines.yml).

 # Dependencies